 This important partnership assists SES volunteers to provide a valuable volunteer emergency service to their local communities.
 SES groups perform search and rescue, storm damage and floodboat operations, road crash rescue, emergency traffic management and vertical rescue, and protect persons and property from danger in disaster and emergency situations.
 They also perform incident management and agency support.
 The SES maintains a high level of cooperation and support to QPS for assistance in search activities.

 The SES also provides valuable assistance to other emergency services and helps communities prepare for, respond to, and recover from an event or a disaster.
 Flood and storm responses form a significant part of Queensland SES activities.

-As at 30 June 2019, there were approximately 5,300 active SES volunteers.
+As at 30 June 2018, there were approximately 5,600 active SES volunteers.

-Research and Scientific Branch Volunteer Scientific Officer network
+• Research and Scientific Branch volunteer (Scientific Advisor) network

-The Research and Scientific Branch consists of a core of permanent staff and a network of volunteers who respond to fire and hazardous materials incidents across Queensland.
-The volunteer network is a critical component of the branch's expert operational response and advice service.
+The Research and Scientific Branch incorporates permanent staff and volunteers who respond to hazardous materials incidents across Queensland.
+This volunteer network is a critical component of the Branch's expert advice service.
 The network includes chemists and chemical engineers who provide prompt, at-the-scene responses to emergency incidents involving chemical hazards.
-These specialists are drawn from private industry, local governments and tertiary educational institutions across Queensland.
-During 2018-19, they attended a range of incidents including chemical reactions and spillages, discoveries of suspicious substances and fires causing hazardous materials releases.
+These specialists are from private industry, local governments and tertiary institutions across Queensland.
+During 2017-18, they attended a range of incidents including chemical reactions and spillages, and fires causing hazardous materials releases.

-As at 30 June 2019, there were 49 research and scientific volunteers including 44 regional based Volunteer Scientific Officers and five Queensland Health Brisbanebased Scientific Support Officers.
+As at 30 June 2018, there were 53 scientific volunteers including 48 regional based Scientific Officers and five Queensland Health Brisbane-based Scientific Support Officers.

-Technical Rescue Unit - Urban Search and Rescue
+• Technical Rescue Unit - Urban Search and Rescue

 The Disaster Assistance Response Team (DART) includes the Queensland Urban Search and Rescue (USAR) Team.
-This is a multi-jurisdictional, multidisciplinary USAR Team made up of full-time and volunteer members, including firefighters, paramedics, doctors, engineers, Hazmat specialists, police and volunteer canine handlers, mechanics and communications operators who respond to natural and human-induced disasters across Queensland.
+This is a multi-jurisdictional, multi-disciplinary USAR Team made up of full-time and volunteer members, including firefighters, paramedics, doctors, engineers, Hazmat specialists, police and volunteer canine handlers, mechanics and communications operators who respond to natural and man-made disasters across Queensland.
 The volunteer network within this team is a critical component comprising doctors, engineers and canine specialists.
 These specialists come from private industry, local governments and tertiary institutions across Queensland.
+During 2017-18, these volunteers participated in the annual USAR 48 hour field deployment exercise (August 2017) and skills maintenance workshops and skills acquisition courses.

-As at 30 June 2019, the AUS-1 DART has 21 volunteers including six doctors, five engineers and 10 canine handlers.
-AUS-1 team members locating casualties
+As at 30 June 2018, the AUS-1 DART has 14 volunteers including five doctors, five engineers and four canine handlers.